y-o-k-a-i/nekomata/readme.md

 ##Getting started##
-You can start by either [downloading](https://github.com/y-o-k-a-i/neko-mata/archive/master.zip) the project manually and move it to the wished place or do this by the command line.
+You can start by either [downloading](https://github.com/y-o-k-a-i/neko-mata/archive/master.zip) the project manually and move it to the wished directory or do this by command line, assuming you are already in the whished directory.

 ```
 $ wget https://github.com/y-o-k-a-i/neko-mata/archive/master.zip